Systematic study of light and charm meson M1 radiative transitions: Numerical Results and Discussions

-This factor will incorporate dynamical effects into our static transition magnetic moments, and thereby improve our transition moments and M1 decay widths of charm mesons \footnote{Note that $\Omega$ could also be extracted in a similar fashion using theoretical information \cite{Tran:2023hrn} and was found to be $1.23$, which is comparable to the scale factor calculated from experimental $g_{VP\gamma}$ \cite{ParticleDataGroup:2024cfk}.}.
+This factor will incorporate dynamical effects into our static transition magnetic moments, and thereby improve our transition moments and M1 decay widths of charm mesons\footnote{Note that $\Omega$ could also be extracted in a similar fashion using theoretical information \cite{Tran:2023hrn} and was found to be $1.23$, which is comparable to the scale factor calculated from experimental $g_{VP\gamma}$ \cite{ParticleDataGroup:2024cfk}.}.
 Also, numerical values of $g_{VP\gamma}$ for $D^{*+}\to D^{+}\gamma$ from the experiment \cite{ParticleDataGroup:2024cfk} and CCQM \cite{Tran:2023hrn} contain uncertainties $\sim 14\%$ and $\sim 20\%$, respectively.
 Therefore, the estimation of the scale factor may vary with improvements in experimental measurements.
-Given the lower uncertainties, we chose $\Omega = 1.28$ to refine our transition magnetic moments uniformly throughout the charm sector, beginning with $D^{*+} \to D^{+}$ transition.
-Thereby, our M1 decay widths, which were previously underestimated, are vastly improved, and are listed in Table \ref{t9}.
-We observe that the deviation of $\Gamma_{J/\Psi\to \eta_{c}\gamma}$ with respect to the experimental value has decreased from $62\%$ to $38\%$.
+A comparison of $g_{VP\gamma}$ across different approaches, as illustrated in Fig.~\ref{Fig1}, shows that although theoretical estimates from CCQM \cite{Tran:2023hrn}, LCQSR \cite{Pullin:2021ebn}, VMD-inspired methods, and our EMS determination differ numerically, they consistently predict values of the same sign and order of magnitude, overlapping within the quoted $\sim (10-20)\%$ uncertainties.
+The experimental determination for $D^{*+}\!\to D^{+}\gamma$, $g^{ Expt}_{VP\gamma}=-0.47(7)\,\text{GeV}^{-1}$ \cite{ParticleDataGroup:2024cfk}, exceeds our static EMS estimate $g^{ EMS}_{VP\gamma}=-0.366\,\text{GeV}^{-1}$ by a factor $\Omega\simeq 1.28$, indicating a $\sim\!28\%$ dynamical enhancement beyond the static treatment.
+It may be emphasized that VMD-based approaches offer a phenomenologically transparent framework that correctly reproduces the scale and sign of the coupling.
+However, they remain sensitive to off-shell effects, form factor choices, and input parameters such as quark masses.
+This supports the conclusion that, while long-distance dynamics are reasonably well described, short-distance contributions and relativistic corrections must be effectively absorbed into the scale factor $\Omega$ to achieve quantitative agreement with experiment.
+Given the lower uncertainties of $\Gamma(D^{*+}\to D^{+}\gamma)$, we chose $\Omega = 1.28$ to refine our transition magnetic moments uniformly throughout the charm sector, beginning with $D^{*+} \to D^{+}$ transition.
+Thereby, our M1 decay widths, which were previously underestimated, are vastly improved, and are listed in column 2 of Table \ref{t9}.
+We observe that the deviation of $\Gamma_{J/\psi\to \eta_{c}\gamma}$ with respect to the experimental value has decreased from $62\%$ to $38\%$.
 In addition, our improved EMS results for $\Gamma_{D^{*0}\to D^{0}\gamma}$ and $\Gamma_{D^{*+}_{s}\to D^{+}_{s}\gamma}$ are consistent with theoretical predictions from EBM \cite{Simonis:2018rld}, $\chi$PT \cite{Wang:2019mhm}, LFQM \cite{Choi:2007se}, RIQ \cite{Priyadarsini:2016tiu}, and RQM \cite{Ebert:2002xz}.
 Interestingly, our improved prediction for $\Gamma_{D^{*0}\to D^{0}\gamma}$ is in excellent agreement with the recent theoretical estimate of $19.4$ keV based on relativistic corrections for the instantaneous BS approach \cite{Jia:2024imm}.
 Furthermore, J. Wang \textit{et al.} \cite{Wang:2025fzj} has used effective Lagrangian approach to provide a reasonable estimate for $\Gamma_{D^{*+}_{s}\to D^{+}_{s}\gamma}=0.161(16)$ keV utilizing recent BESIII \cite{BESIII:2022kbd} measurements, that shows good agreement with EMS predictions with and without scale factor.
+Although introducing a scale factor improves EMS predictions for charm meson decays, discrepancies with experiment persist due to the intrinsic scale-dependence of QCD, where $\alpha_s$ and $|\psi(0)|^2$ are intertwined.
+The factor $\Omega$ can thus be interpreted as effectively incorporating short-distance QCD effects beyond the static quark model.
+A detailed discussion of these scale-dependent corrections is provided in Sec.~\ref{scale}.